 Also, in 2008, the U.S. Bank Gathering Place opened to the public.
-This attractive area features a spacious, light-filled atrium with a Flamingo Café, a counter-style snack bar, coffee shop, customer-service area, and restrooms.
+This attractive area features a spacious, light-filled atrium with Café 1892 (formerly known as The Flamingo Café) and Coffee Shop, a customer service area, and restrooms.
 This building marked the final project of the New Zoo II Capital Campaign to improve the Zoo.
 The $30 million-plus campaign, initiated in 2001, was run by the public-private partnership of Milwaukee County and the non-profit Zoological Society.

 In 2011, an outdoor public habitat for the bonobos was unveiled.
 These rare and charismatic great apes (the smallest of the ape species) can explore 500 feet of elevated mesh passageways displayed in the forest.
 The area was specially designed to replicate the bonobos’ native habitat in the Democratic Republic of Congo in Africa.

 Also, in 2011, the SkyTrail® Adventure Ropes Course and Zip Line opened.
 This permanent activity (open spring and summer) features a 400-foot zip line and two ropes courses, one for children and one for adults.
 Now owned by MCZ, it has been renamed Sky Adventure Zip Line and Ropes Courses.

 In 2012, the Zoo completed the renovated entrance to the Northwestern Mutual Family Farm, which includes an outdoor museum of early farm equipment and interpretive graphics.